confluentinc/ksql/docs-md/concepts/ksql-architecture.md

 From the logical plan, the ksqlDB engine creates the physical plan, which is a {{ site.kstreams }} DSL application with a schema.

-The generated code is based on the KSQL classes, `SchemaKStream` and `SchemaKTable`:
+The generated code is based on the ksqlDB classes, `SchemaKStream` and `SchemaKTable`:

 -   A ksqlDB stream is rendered as a